© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Enclosures 3/4 mile (1200m) N of Salford Priors is a scheduled monument protected by Historic England under reference 1005721.
 View the official record →

-Enclosures 3/4 mile N of Salford Priors is a prehistoric monument comprising a series of linear earthworks and enclosed areas located in the parish of Salford Priors, Warwickshire.
+Enclosures 3/4 mile (1200m) N of Salford Priors is a prehistoric monument located in Warwickshire, comprising a series of earthwork enclosures whose archaeological character and chronology reflect patterns of settlement and land use in the prehistoric period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005721.

 Enclosures 3/4 mile (1200m) N of Salford Priors is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005721.